rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

         <span class="bp">self</span><span class="o">.</span><span class="n">notify</span><span class="p">(</span><span class="s2">&quot;DRAW_CIRCLE&quot;</span><span class="p">,</span> <span class="p">{})</span>
 </pre></div>
 </div></div>
-Instead of printing actions, it notifies about the actions via an observable pattern.
+Instead of printing actions, it notifies about its actions via an observable pattern.

-We also moved the circle drawing code to the game loop.
-It will be responsible for drawing things on the current frame.
+We also moved the circle drawing code to the game loop and have the game call that method instead.
+The game loop will be responsible for drawing things on the current frame.

 But we are still not doing anything real, we are just firing events and asserting on them.
 Time to fix that.